Brookdale North Tucson

 Arizona inspects every licensed assisted living home.
 A “deficiency” is something an inspector found that didn’t meet state rules — some are paperwork, some matter more.
 Enforcement actions like fines or citations are more serious, and an unresolved one means the issue was still open the last time the state updated its records.
 None of this automatically makes a home wrong for your family — but it’s exactly the kind of thing to ask about on a tour, and we’ll ask with you.

-• No deficiencies at the most recent state inspection (past 12 months)
+- 1 deficiency cited at the most recent state inspection

 How we score state records